xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 _Symmetry groups_ are studied in [Tevs et al. 2014](https://dl.acm.org/citation.cfm?id=2601220), which follows a very detailed classification philosophy (our work uses the results provided by this work).

 #### Symmetric editing
-The seminal work from [Gal et al. 2009](https://dl.acm.org/citation.cfm?id=1531339) uses a feature based description of shape structure, and can keep certain Euclidean invariance through optimization.
+The seminal work from [Gal et al. 2009](https://dl.acm.org/citation.cfm?id=1531339) uses a feature-based description of shape structure, and can keep certain Euclidean invariance through optimization.
 Another work by [Kurz et al. 2014](https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.12344) Builds symmetric mapping from a template shape to the target scan data.

 #### Interactive editing